acuitymd/silk-chiffon/README.md

 Silk Chiffon is versatile tool for Arrow-to-X data format conversions.
 Like its namesake fabric&mdash;light, flowing, and effortlessly elegant&mdash;this tool makes data transformations silky smooth.

-### 🎯 Core Features
+### ️🎯 Core Features

 - **🚀 Lightning Fast**: Built with Rust for native performance.
-- **🔄 Multi-Format Support**: Convert from Arrow IPC to Arrow IPC, Parquet, and DuckDB.
+- **🤹🏻‍♀ Multi-Format Support**: Convert from Arrow IPC to Arrow IPC, Parquet, and DuckDB.
+- **🪓 Data Partitioning**: Split data into multiple files based on column values.
-- **🧩 Smart Processing**: Sort, compress, and optimize your data on-the-fly.
+- **🧠 Smart Processing**: Sort, compress, and optimize your data on-the-fly.
 - **🐍 Python-Friendly**: Native Python bindings for seamless integration.
-- **💾 Memory Efficient**: Configurable batch processing for huge datasets.
+- **🤏🏻 Memory Efficient**: Configurable batch processing for huge datasets.
-- **🎨 Rich Configuration**: Fine-tune many aspects of your conversions.
+- **⚙️ Rich Configuration**: Fine-tune many aspects of your conversions.

 ## 📦 Installation